securityfirst/tent-content/contents_en/communications/social-media/beginner/think-about-what-you-share.md

 [Title]: # (Think about what you share)
 [Order]: # (4)

+# Investigate yourself

+Are you comfortable with the amount of information about you that is already public?

+Find out by [investigating yourself.] (https://myshadow.org/self-doxing-exploring-you-visible-data-traces)

-# Before you publish a post, ask yourself:
+# Before you publish more information, always ask:

-## Who can access this?
+### Who can access this?

-## Who will control or profit from this?
+### Who will control or profit from this?

-## Who might share this?
+### Who might share this?

-## Who might mind if I share this?
+### Who might mind if I share this?

-## How much do I trust the companies and users I'm sharing with?
+### How much do I trust the companies and users I'm sharing with?

 ### Remember:

-*	It is easy for someone to copy or share information unintentionally, even people you trust.
+*	It is easy for people to copy or share information, even people you trust, even unintentionally.

 *	You can't see everything you're sharing.
 Every post reveals metadata about you and people you interact with.